aws-samples/amazon-elasticache-samples/navigator/README.md

 powerful yet simple set of tools to monitor, troubleshoot, and optimize cache performance with minimal operational overhead.

-ElastiCacheNavigator is a Unified Observability tool that allows to interact with ElastiCache Valkey clusters.
+ElastiCache Navigator is a Unified Observability tool that allows to interact with ElastiCache Valkey clusters.
 While it is built for ElastiCache for Valkey it also works for Valkey OSS and Redis OSS caches.
 ElastiCacheNavigator includes features such as

 * **Cluster Monitoring metrics** such as Memory/CPU usage, connected clients, key statistics and hit rate
 * **AI recommendation agent** to optimize ElastiCache clusters based on  observability metrics